RUGSoftEng/2018-Hestia-Web/docs/architecture/HestiaWeb_architecture.md

 Here we document the endpoints associated with each module.
 We have endpoints dealing with users, servers, and presets.

 ##### /servers/
  The servers endpoint's NAMESPACE is declared in the modules init file.
-Each module

 It just declares the namespace (from flask_restplus) and gives a description.

 ###### GET
 This will get all servers belonging to a user.